InsarKairulla/higgsfield/README.md

 py -3 -m pip install -r requirements.txt
 ```

-Create a `.env` file in the repository root for live runs:
+Create `.env` in the repo root for live runs and judge providers:

 ```text
 ANTHROPIC_API_KEY=your_key_here
 OPENAI_API_KEY=your_key_here
 ```

-`ANTHROPIC_API_KEY` is needed for live agent runs. `OPENAI_API_KEY` is only needed if you enable the OpenAI-backed judge provider.
-The eval CLI and live runner load `.env` automatically before calling `run_agent(...)`.
-If `.env` is absent, cached-trace rescoring still works, but live runs fail with a clearly surfaced runtime error.
+`ANTHROPIC_API_KEY` is required for live agent runs. `OPENAI_API_KEY` is only required if you use the OpenAI judge provider.

 Run tests: